akshay-rajan/S3/DAA/README.md

     Choose an arbitrary starting vertex and mark it as visited

-    while there are unvisited nodes in the graph: for each visited node in the graph:
+    while there are unvisited nodes in the graph: for each visited node v in the graph:
-            Find the MINIMUM edge E from a visited node to an unvisited node if Adding E to MST does not form a cycle in MST:
+            Find the MINIMUM edge E from a visited node to an unvisited node u Mark u as visited
+            if Adding E to MST does not form a cycle in MST:
                 Add E to MST
     return MST